 ASIC at www.asic.giv.au (search for “insolvency information sheets”).

-If you have any queries, you can contact my office and speak with Anny Ngo on 02 8020 5853 or via email on anny@hogansprowles.com.au.
+If you have any queries, you can contact my office and speak with Christine Xiao of this office on (02) 8020 5858 or by email on cxiao@hogansprowles.com.au.

 Yours faithfully